Jeff Sims

-Jeff Sims (born January 1, 2002) is an American football player.
-He plays college football for the Nebraska Cornhuskers.
-He formerly played for the Georgia Tech Yellow Jackets.
+Jeff Sims (born January 1, 2002) is an American college football quarterback for the Arizona State Sun Devils.
+He formerly played for the Georgia Tech Yellow Jackets and the Nebraska Cornhuskers.

-Early life and high school career
+Early life

 Sims played high school football for Sandalwood High School in Jacksonville, Florida from 2016 to 2020.
 He served as the team's starting quarterback starting in his sophomore year.
 While initially hoping to play college football for the Miami Hurricanes, the team showed no interest in him, and he instead was drawn towards the Florida State Seminoles under then-head coach Willie Taggart.
 In February 2019, he committed to Florida State, with the prospect of being a backup quarterback to James Blackman.
 Later that year, he competed in the Elite 11 quarterback competition.
 On December 11, following Florida State's firing of Taggart and hiring of Mike Norvell as new head coach, he rescinded his commitment to Florida State, and on December 18, he signed to the Georgia Tech Yellow Jackets.
 Ultimately, Sims had received over a dozen offers from schools in the NCAA Division I Football Bowl Subdivision, including Florida State, Georgia Tech, and the Maryland Terrapins.
 247Sports.com ranked him the No. 10 dual-threat quarterback in the country and the No. 223 recruit overall.
 In January 2020, he played in the Under Armour All-America Game, a high school football all-star game, where he was part of the winning team.

 Sims's uncle, Mike Sims-Walker, is a former football player who played in the National Football League for the Jacksonville Jaguars.